-This article on game administration is third article from the series,
+This article on game administration is the third article from the series,

 “Practice On Intense Situations Everyday”

 Originally published in School Coach and Athletic Journal

 There are many different methods and philosophies that could be developed that are successful.
 The key is that there just has to be a set plan and philosophy in place, so that a team knows what to do in those pressure-packed situations.
 Having been prepared, there should be a confidence, a calmness and a poise for that team to be successful.
 There doesn’t have to be a “right or a wrong” method, as long as the method has been thought out, agreed upon (by the coaching staff), then thoroughly taught and sold to the players.
 Instead of giving a coaching staff specific answers to all the many scenarios that exist, I would like to challenge each reader to be prepared for those situations by simply asking them if they have a sound idea and philosophy to the many different situations that could easily come up before, after and during basketball games.